%20(2).png)

 Food packaging and other dry waste can go directly into your home trash bin , and then be emptied into building, home or town trash receptacle.

 Use your in-sink garbage disposal.
 Feed carrot tops and other greens you aren't planning to eat to your local animals.
-As much as possible, do not throw food in the garbage.
+Do not throw food in the garbage.
 Just 1kg of food waste produces carbon emissions equivalent to landfilling 25,000 plastic bottles.
+Source: Zero Waste Scotland

 Are your favorite restaurants using environmentally-friendly packaging for take-out like compostable paper or aluminum containers?
 If not, gently encourage them to.

-When ordering, say no to plastic cutlery , and individually packaged condiments unless absolutely needed.
+When ordering, say no to plastic cutlery , and individually packaged condiments.

 If food is delivered in plastic bags, whenever possible, take only the food.
 If picking up, bring your own bags.